-Year Year Ended December 31,
+Year I Year Ended December 31,

-2017 2016 2015
+2018 2017 2016

-Americas 60% 60% 54%
+Americas 60% 60% 60%

-EMEA 36 37 38
+EMEA 36 36 37

-Asia Pacific 4 3 8
+Asia Pacific 4 4 3

 Total 100% 100% 100%

-The Company's managing directors and many of its professionals have significant experience, and many of them are able to use this experience to advise on M&A, strategic advisory matters and restructuring transactions, depending on clients' needs.
+The Company's managing directors and many of its professionals have significant experience, and many of them are able to use this experience to advise on M&A, restructuring and other strategic advisory matters, depending on clients' needs.
 This flexibility allows Lazard to better match its professionals with the counter-cyclical business cycles of mergers and acquisitions and restructurings.
-While Lazard measures revenue by practice area, Lazard does not separately measure the costs or profitability of M&A services as compared to restructuring services.
+While Lazard measures revenue by practice area, Lazard does not separately measure the costs or profitability of M&A services as compared to restructuring or other services.
 Accordingly, Lazard measures performance in its Financial Advisory segment based on overall segment operating revenue and operating income margins.